 Effective f-number / entrance pupil / T-number

-In a real objective, made up of a combination of lenses and groups of lenses, the f-number is not determined by the physical diameter of the diaphragm aperture, but by the diameter of the entrance pupil .
+In a real objective, made up of a combination of lenses and groups of lenses, the f-number is not determined by the physical diameter of the diaphragm aperture but by the entrance pupil’s diameter.

-The effective f-number or effective aperture, which is the one that really indicates a certain objective, is calculated taking the aperture diameter of the entrance pupil:
+The effective f-number or effective aperture, which is the one that indicates a specific objective, is calculated taking the aperture diameter of the entrance pupil:

 N (f-number) = F (focal length) / D (entrance pupil diameter)

-Therefore 99.9% of the time, if not always, we are going to talk about diaphragm aperture or f-number, and not effective f-number or entrance pupil.
+Therefore 99.9% of the time, if not always, we will talk about diaphragm aperture or f-number, and not effective f-number or entrance pupil.

-It should also be borne in mind that the f number only takes into account the geometric part (effective area).
-It does not take into account that all physical lenses have losses due to absorption and unwanted internal reflections (impurities, reflections between lenses and groups, etc.)
+It should also be borne in mind that the f-number only considers the geometric part (effective area).
+It does not think that all physical lenses have losses due to absorption and unwanted internal reflections (impurities, reflections between lenses and groups, etc.)

-From the point of view of the f-number, two lenses with the same aperture, for example f / 4, let exactly the same amount of light pass through.
+From the point of view of the f-number, two lenses with the same aperture, for example, f / 4, let precisely the same amount of light pass through.

-But in reality the amount of light will depend on the optical transmittance of each of these objectives.
+But in reality, the amount of light will depend on each of these objectives’ optical transmittance.

-To measure more accurately, the T number is used , which takes into account both the effective aperture (f) and the optical transmittance.
-Two lenses with the same T-number do allow the same amount of light to pass through (at least with a very small difference)
+The T number is used to measure more accurately, considering both the effective aperture (f) and the optical transmittance.
+Two lenses with the same T-number do allow the same amount of light to pass through (at least with a minimal difference)

-In photography, the difference that may exist between two objectives with the same aperture is not important.
-In any case they are very small differences (we are talking about differences of 1/4 of a step or less) and they could be easily corrected from the camera itself or in editing.
+In photography, the difference that may exist between two objectives with the same aperture is not essential.
+In any case, they are minimal differences (we are talking about differences of 1/4 of a step or less), and they could be easily corrected from the camera itself or in editing.

-In video it is more important because in a sequence created from different shots (with different lenses) you can notice these differences in exposure (remember that in video the shutter speed is usually a fixed parameter that depends on the number of frames per second ).
+In the video, it is more important because, in a sequence created from different shots (with other lenses), you can notice these differences in exposure (remember that in the video, the shutter speed is usually a fixed parameter that depends on the number of frames per second ).

-In film and video productions, specialized lenses are often used for video, which use the T number instead of the f number.
+In film and video productions, specialized lenses are often used for video, which uses the T number instead of the f-number.